-3 Nationwide catch-up supplementary immunization activities target all children in a particular age group (most frequently children aged from nine months to 14 years) and have the goal of eliminating susceptibility to measles in the general population.
-Periodic follow-up activities target all children born since the last supplementary immunization activity.
-Follow-up activities are generally conducted nationwide every two to four years and target children aged from 9 to 59 months, with the goal of eliminating any measles susceptibility that has developed in recent birth cohorts as well as protecting children who did not respond to their first measles vaccination.
+2 Nationwide catch-up supplementary immunization activities target all children in a particular age group (most frequently children aged from 9 months to 14 years) irrespective of their prior history of measles vaccination or measles disease with the goal of eliminating susceptibility to measles in the general population.
+Periodic follow-up activities target all children born since the previous supplementary immunization activity.
+Follow-up activities are generally conducted nationwide every two to four years and target children aged from 9 to 59 months irrespective of their prior history of measles vaccination or measles disease with the goal of eliminating any measles susceptibility that has developed in recent birth cohorts as well as protecting children who did not respond to their first measles vaccination.

-4 Afghanistan, Angola, Bangladesh, Benin, Burkina Faso, Burundi, Cambodia, Cameroon, Central African Republic, Chad, Congo, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, India, Indonesia, Kenya, Lao People's Democratic Republic, Liberia, Madagascar, Mali, Mozambique, Myanmar, Nepal, Niger, Nigeria, Pakistan, Papua New Guinea, Rwanda, Senegal, Sierra Leone, Somalia, Sudan, Timor-Leste, Togo, Uganda, United Republic of Tanzania, Viet Nam, Yemen and Zambia.
+3 Afghanistan, Angola, Bangladesh, Benin, Burkina Faso, Burundi, Cambodia, Cameroon, Central African Republic, Chad, Congo, Côte d'Ivoire, Democratic Republic of the Congo, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Ghana, Guinea, Guinea-Bissau, India, Indonesia, Kenya, Lao People's Democratic Republic, Liberia, Madagascar, Mali, Mozambique, Myanmar, Nepal, Niger, Nigeria, Pakistan, Papua New Guinea, Rwanda, Senegal, Sierra Leone, Somalia, Sudan, Timor-Leste, Togo, Uganda, United Republic of Tanzania, Viet Nam, Yemen and Zambia.